rakiya30/Social-Buzz-Content-Analysis/README.md

   ### Recommendations and Insight

+  Based on the analysis we recommend the following actions:

-  Food is a common theme with the top 5 categorieswith "Healthy Eating" ranking the highest.
+ - Food is a common theme with the top 5 categorieswith "Healthy Eating" ranking the highest.
 This may give an indication to the audience within your user base. you could use the insight to create a campaign and work with healthy eating brandsto boost user engagement.

-Also consider incorporating more visually appealing images to drive more engagement as the audience seem to be engaging more with photo type of content.
+- Also consider incorporating more visually appealing images to drive more engagement as the audience seem to be engaging more with photo type of content.